maraho/textreuse-blast/README.md

 elif language.lower() == "<language name>":
 			return {"_": "Y", "_": "W", "_": "R", "_": "N", "_": "M", "_": "S", "_": "A", "_": "P", "_": "Q", "_": "D", "_": "H", "_": "T", "_": "G", "_": "F", "_": "I", "_": "B", "_": "V", "_": "K", "_": "C", "_": "Z", "_": "E", "_": "X", "_": "W"}
 ```
-Replace the underscores with the top 23 most used letters of the language in **lower case**.
+Replace the underscores with the top 23 most used letters of the language.
+Both the letters and the name of the language have to be in **lower case**.
 The pairing and order of the letters are irrelevant.